systemsmedicine/neuraminidase-inhibitors/README.md

 The following directories are part of this repository:

-- `docs` contains a copy of the paper.
 - `code` contains the source code necessary to reproduce our results.
 - `data` contains the data employed for the epidemic simulation.
-- `figures` contains all images appearing in the paper, plus additional outputs from the code.
+- `figures` contains outputs from the code.

 # Within-host efficacy of neuraminidase inhibitors